-This is a comprehensive Kochi Travel Guide covering all the information you will need to plan a Kochi trip, from the places to visit in Kochi to what to pack for Kochi.
+This is a comprehensive Kochi Travel Guide covering all the information you will need to plan a Kochi trip, with a focus on nature, photo points, scenic landscape, and history enthusiasts.

-If you are looking for a place to get closer to nature, encounter serene beaches, witness a coastal village life, discover a forgotten Jewish legacy, and experience elaborate cultural performances of Kathakali and ancient martial arts of Kalaripayattu, Kochi is where you need to go.
+If you are looking for a place to get closer to nature, encounter serene beaches, witness a coastal village life, discover a forgotten cultural legacy, and witness elaborate dance-drama performances Kochi is where you need to go.

 Fort Kochi

 Fort Kochi is the most scenic place to visit in Kochi with spectacular beaches, churches, historical monuments, and the famous Chinese fishing nets standing tall.
-Fort Kochi was the first European township in Kerala, and the churches and monuments stand witness to its colonial past.
+It was the first European township in Kerala, and the churches and monuments stand witness to its colonial past.

 Places to Visit in Fort Kochi